yastn/yastn/docs/source/mps/init.rst

 Setting MPS/MPO tensors by hand
 -------------------------------

-:ref:`An empty MPS/MPO<mps/init:Creating empty MPS/MPO>` can be filled with tensors by setting it one by one into empty `YAMPS` object.
+:ref:`An empty MPS/MPO<mps/init:Creating empty MPS/MPO>` can be filled with tensors by setting them one by one.

 .. code-block::